Ear WaxEar Wax REMOVAL

 - Video otoscopy to inspect your ear canal for wax and identify any other signs of ear health concern.

-- Wax removal using the safest and most effective scientific method.
+- Wax removal using the safest and most effective method: either micro suction or manual removal using a curette.
+We do not use syringing.

 - Final video otoscopy to show you your clean and healthy ear canal.